-To connect with your ideal customers, your brand message must resonate with them.
-Use the information you gathered in the planning stage.
+Your brand message is like a calling card for like-minded customers.
+To connect with those ideal customers, your brand message must resonate with them.

 - Stay away from industry terms and jargon—your customers won’t understand them.

-- Use empathy and show them you understand what it’s like to walk in their shoes.
+- Use empathy and show them you know what it’s like to walk in their shoes.

 - Say things the way they would say them.
 Use their language and words.

 - Position your product or service as the ideal solution for their problem.
 As you do, think of functional and emotional reasons they should buy from you.